Family Engagement and Guidance

 State Design Team Meetings

-The initial kick-off meeting for the State Design Team will be held on Tuesday, September 14, 2021, from 3:30 to 5:00 pm PT.
-This kick-off meeting will explain the scope of work for the State Design Team, including information about the focus group meetings (see below for more information) and the equity review with NCSI.
+The initial kick-off meeting for the State Design Team was Tuesday, September 14, 2021, from 3:30 to 5:00 pm PT.
+This kick-off meeting explained the scope of work for the State Design Team, including information about the focus group meetings (see below for more information) and the equity review with NCSI.
 We will post the session recording and materials.
-Language access and accessibility supports will also be available.
-You can register in advance for the September 14 kick-off meeting here.

 We expect to hold one to two additional State Design Team meetings over the 2021–22 school year to provide updates on the equity review and focus groups.